TWBug/GoldCardHenge/content/application/_index.en.md

 * After completing the application, you will get a system confirmation via e-mail.
 Your application has now entered the review process.
 * To check your application process, log in to the portal, click "Application Progress Inquiry", and fill in your 12-digits application number. **The application fee is nonrefundable no matter the results of the application.
 If you choose not to use the Taiwan Employment Gold Card, you will not be eligible for a refund either.**

+## STEP 2: Passport Check

+{{< teaser >}}
+For overseas applications, or if you have entered Taiwan but have a visa with a limited stay period and cannot be extended or visa-free, passport inspection is required.

+{{< /teaser >}}

+* When your application is approved and passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
+At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office. **Due to the COVID-19 pandemic, some overseas missions might be temporarily closed.
+If that is the case, please send in your passport, including a return envelope (with address and stamped).**
+* You will receive an e-mail stating your passport has been inspected and the gold card application was approved.
+Under normal circumstances, this process should take a week.

+{{< base >}}
+Notes:

+* You can change the passport inspection location anytime on the online platform before the application has finished the review process.
+You will not be able to make online changes after you receive the e-mail confirmation.
+At this point, you can only contact the Bureau of Consular Affairs to change the location in their internal system.
+* If you send your passport via post to an overseas mission/office, please make sure you don't have to use your passport within a month.
+{{< /base >}}

+## STEP 3: Receiving your Gold Card